FIWARE-TMForum/Business-API-Ecosystem/doc/index.rst

 usage management, billing, customer, and party APIs.

-The Business API Ecosystem is not a single software repository, but it is composed of different projects which work coordinatelly to provide the complete functionality.
+The Business API Ecosystem is not a single software repository, but it is composed of different projects which work coordinately to provide the complete functionality.

 Concretely, the Business API Ecosystem is made of the following components: